koding/kdlearn/guides/upgrading-your-vm/index.md

 ```
 3.13.0-29-generic #53-Ubuntu SMP Wed Jun 4 21:00:20 UTC 2014
 ```
+Make a note of the kernel version, you can reference it later to ensure that the kernel upgrade worked.

 You should also take a note of available disk space before you begin to ensure that you have adequate space for all the upgrades.
 To get available disk space, type this command in Terminal: